Ad copy or sitelinks rejected by Google

 - Find the campaign.

-- Rejected items show a status of "Disapproved" with a reason.
+- Disapproved items show a "Disapproved" status with a reason.

 Misleading or unverifiable claims

-Claims like "Best CRM in the world", "Guaranteed to double your sales", or "10x faster than X" trigger rejections unless you can substantiate them.
+Claims like "Best CRM in the world," "Guaranteed to double your sales," or "10x faster than X" are disapproved unless you can substantiate them.
+To fix it, remove the claim, soften it ("Built for fast-moving teams" instead of "Fastest CRM"), or replace it with a specific that's verifiable ("Used by 5,000 teams," if true).

 Unreachable or broken landing page